surveyjs/survey-library/docs/design-survey-conditional-logic.md

 }
 ```

 After you implement an asynchronous function, register it in the `FunctionFactory`.
-The third parameter specifies that this function is asynchronous:
+The third parameter specifies if this function is asynchronous:

 ```js
 FunctionFactory.Instance.register("asyncFunc", asyncFunc, true);